 Wherever possible, please try to make appointments out of school hours or during holidays so not to disrupt learning.
 If this is not possible, please advise the school as soon as possible of the appointment.
 The school will ask for a copy of the appointment letter to copy and hold on file, or if you receive a text for an appointment please show a member of the office staff.
 Emergency appointments that are made on the same day will require parents to ask at the appointment for a signed slip to bring in to school.

 In 2013 the law tightened so that Headteachers are now only meant to grant a term time leave of absence in ‘exceptional circumstances’.
-If your request is for a funeral, please go to the bottom of this page for information.

 Please click here to download “An Application for Term Time Only Absence” form.